ABOUT WILBUR AND FLOPS

 Bespoke explanation, guidance and advice for parents and carers of young children at any stage of their early schooling (EYFS to Year 6).

 Learn how to support and extend your child’s learning at home, from their early babbling to them reading chapter books!

 Bespoke training sessions for childminders and nursery staff.

 Discover ways to implement Phase One of Letters & Sounds to ensure strong foundations before children take their

 big step to school.
-Build the right foundations for phonological awareness without venturing through a set phonics programme.
+Build the right foundations for phonological awareness without venturing into a set phonics programme too soon.

 Interested in knowing how Wilbur and Flops' services can support your child, your nursery staff or yourself?
 Contact me today.